EndPointCorp/end-point-blog/2019/09/11/a-webpack-4-primer.md

 As a result of that command, you should see a new `dist` directory with a single `index.js` file in it.
 Just like we specified as the output in our Webpack configuration file.

 And that's it!
 We have set up a Webpack build process for our app.
 Don't forget to change the `index.html` page so that it only includes this new compiled asset.
-With something like this:
+With something like this, at the end of the `<body>`:

 ```html
 <script src="dist/index.js"></script>